 • Being unappreciated/disrespected/overlooked

-• Feeling alone even though in a relationship or in a crowd
+• Feeling alone even though in a relationship or a crowd

 • An angry, cold, distant wife or partner who doesn’t seem to like them, let alone love them